unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 ### 2018/11/06: 2.0.5 Test 03: Bug fix version.
 * Fixed a bug in Step_Offst.
 * Change the upper limit of Unlit_Intensity to 2.
-* When Is_LightColor_* switches are turned on, the easy white jump in an environment with multiple real-time lights is improved.
+* When Is_LightColor_* switches are turned on, the easy white over in an environment with multiple real-time lights is improved.
+* Enhanced Directional Light Intensity Filter.
+Even when there is more than one directional light in VRChat, suppress the whitening even when it is in an environment that makes it easy to white over.

 ### 2018/10/31: 2.0.5 Test 02: Added new features below.
 In VRChat, this test version implements the filter that suppresses whitening in the world where the intensity of the directional light is set higher.